gcammarota/gcammarota.github.io/index.md

 I have contributed to the design, the development and the maintenance of the [Climate Data Store Toolbox][b] and also trained and supported its early users.

-I am currently involved in the development of the [EUMETSAT Data Tailor][c].
+Among other things, I am currently involved in the development of the [EUMETSAT Data Tailor][c].

 --------